cdavoren/dotfiles/install-guide.md

 STATIC_URL = '/static/'
 STATIC_ROOT = os.path.join(BASE_DIR, 'static')
 STATICFILES_DIRS = (os.path.join(BASE_DIR, 'common-static')

+# Don't know why this has to be set manually, since this is the documented 'default value:
+STATICFILES_FINDERS = [
+    'django.contrib.staticfiles.finders.FileSystemFinder',
+    'django.contrib.staticfiles.finders.AppDirectoriesFinder',
+]
 ```

 This allows common static files in the /common-static directory, referenced in templates as: